If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Anxiety, Worry, and Panic Experiences

-Self-Criticism is a form of negative self-talk where individuals judge themselves harshly for their mistakes or shortcomings.
+Negative self-talk refers to that "inner critic", the internal dialogue that often includes pessimistic, unkind, or self-defeating thoughts, which can significantly impact mental well-being.
+This pattern can manifest as doubting one’s abilities, feeling inadequate, or berating oneself for perceived failures, often leading to increased anxiety.
+Self-criticism is a form of negative self-talk where individuals judge themselves harshly.
 It involves setting excessively high standards and berating oneself when these standards are not met.
-While some self-reflection can be beneficial, chronic self-criticism can lead to a cycle of low self-worth and emotional distress, making it important to address and transform these thought patterns through therapy.
+While some self-reflection can be beneficial, chronic self-criticism can lead to a cycle of low self-worth and emotional distress.

 Body Image Issues & Disordered Eating

-Body Image Issues involve a person’s perception and feelings about their physical appearance.
-This can include dissatisfaction with one's body shape, size, or features, often leading to negative self-esteem and self-worth.
+Body image issues involve a person’s perception and feelings about their physical appearance, which can lead to anxiety regarding body shape, size, or features.
+This dissatisfaction often results in negative self-esteem and self-worth.
 Body image issues can be influenced by societal standards, media portrayals, and personal experiences, significantly impacting mental health and overall well-being.

-Disordered Eating refers to a range of unhealthy eating behaviours that may not meet the criteria for an eating disorder but still reflect problematic relationships with food.
-This can include frequent dieting, emotional eating, or irregular eating patterns.
-These behaviors often stem from body image concerns or emotional distress and can impact physical health and emotional well-being.
-Addressing disordered eating through therapeutic support can help individuals develop a healthier relationship with food and their bodies.
+Disordered eating refers to a range of unhealthy eating behaviours that may not meet the criteria for an eating disorder but still reflect problematic relationships with food.
+This can include frequent dieting, emotional eating, or irregular eating patterns, often stemming from body image concerns or emotional distress.
+Such issues can impact physical and mental health, as well as emotional well-being.

 Existential Fears, Frustrations, & Anger

-Existential Fear refers to the anxiety and uncertainty that arise from contemplating fundamental aspects of existence, such as death, meaning, and isolation.
-In today's world, this fear is often amplified by concerns about global issues like climate change, political instability, and social inequality.
+Existential Fear refers to the anxiety that arises from contemplating fundamental aspects of existence, such as death, meaning, and isolation.
+In today's world, this anxiety is often amplified by global issues like climate change, political instability, and social inequality.
 These factors can lead to feelings of helplessness and despair as individuals grapple with the uncertain future of the planet and humanity.
 This fear prompts deeper reflection on life's meaning and can be both unsettling and transformative.

 Existential Anger is a response to the frustration and helplessness that accompany existential fear.
 It can manifest as anger directed inward, resulting in self-criticism or despair, or outward, impacting relationships and social interactions.
 This anger often arises from a sense of powerlessness in the face of overwhelming global challenges and a perceived lack of control over one’s circumstances.
-Addressing existential fear and anger in therapy can help individuals explore these feelings, find purpose amidst uncertainty, and develop constructive coping strategies to engage with the world positively.
+Psychotherapy can be helpful in addressing existential fear and anger, helping individuals explore these feelings, find purpose amidst uncertainty, and develop constructive coping strategies through methods like trauma therapy to engage with the world positively.

 Fees & Policies